 Canada's Low-Risk Alcohol Drinking Guidelines are recommendations intended to reduce the risks associated with drinking alcohol.
-Alcohol is associated with a wide range of harms, such as injuries and violence, and the development of many chronic diseases and cancers.
-See footnote thirty-four.
-There is a causal relationship between harmful use of alcohol and a range of mental and behavioural disorders, other non-communicable conditions as well as injuries, and alcohol also results in a significant social and economic burden on society at large.
-See footnote thirty-five.
+Alcohol is associated with a wide range of harms, such as injuries and violence, and the development of many chronic diseases and cancers34.
+There is a causal relationship between harmful use of alcohol and a range of mental and behavioural disorders, other non-communicable conditions as well as injuries, and alcohol also results in a significant social and economic burden on society at large35.